iiasa/message-ix-models/doc/global/water/climate_impacts.rst

      - Very high emissions

 The default setting is ``2p6``.
 There is no unforced or "no climate" option: every build reads a climate-driven availability series.

+Because these are pre-computed hydrological runs, a scenario whose emissions pathway does not correspond to one of the three shipped forcing levels has to be approximated by the nearest available one.
+An **experimental emulation of arbitrary emission pathways** exists for cases where that approximation is too coarse — for example when assessing a mitigation pathway that sits between ``2p6`` and ``7p0``.
+It is not part of the shipped data and is available on request.

 Shared Socioeconomic Pathways
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^